xdmnl/api-documentation/source/includes/_endpoints.md

 Name | Type | Description
 -----|------|------------
-author_id | string (optional) | ID or email of the teammate on behalf of whom the answer is sent subject | string (optional) | Subject of the message for email message body | string | Body of the message text | string (optional) | Text version of the body for messages with non-text body options | object (optional) | Sending options options.tags | array (optional) | List of tag names to add to the conversation (unknown tags will automatically be created) options.archive | boolean (optional) | Archive the conversation right when sending the reply (default: `true`) to | array | List of the recipient handles who will receive this message cc | array (optional) | List of the recipient handles who will receive a copy of this message bcc | array (optional) | List of the recipient handles who will receive a blind copy of this message
+author_id | string (optional) | ID or email of the teammate on behalf of whom the answer is sent subject | string (optional) | Subject of the message for email message body | string | Body of the message text | string (optional) | Text version of the body for messages with non-text body options | object (optional) | Sending options options.tags | array (optional) | List of tag names to add to the conversation (unknown tags will automatically be created) options.archive | boolean (optional) | Archive the conversation right when sending the reply (Default: `true`) to | array | List of the recipient handles who will receive this message cc | array (optional) | List of the recipient handles who will receive a copy of this message bcc | array (optional) | List of the recipient handles who will receive a blind copy of this message

 ## Send a reply
 ```shell